CapsTheGame/Guide-Docs/README.md

 # Info

-This website is built using [Docusaurus 2](https://docusaurus.io/).
+This documentation is built using [Docusaurus 2](https://docusaurus.io/).

 ### Boot